gregschoen/pretty-console-for-php/README.md

  * Written by Greg Schoen (greg.schoen@gmail.com)
  * Requires PHP 5.3

 This is a PHP class that outputs color formatted strings for the console.
 It has a public API that supports several methods of calling as can be seen below.
+Works best with xterm-256color as your TERM.

 ```
 // direct output of formatted string